cockroachdb/docs/v21.2/serverless-function-best-practices.md

 - Do not set a minimum idle connection count.
 The connection pool should be free to open connections as needed.

-- Set the maximum lifetime on the connection pool to 30 minutes.
+- If supported by your pooling library, set the maximum lifetime on the connection pool to 30 minutes.

 ## Persist connection pools across function invocations